31 Must-Have Mock Cherry Trees You’ll Love

 “N20150401-0006—Prunus × Yedoensis ‘Akebono’—Berkeley” by John Rusk is licensed under CC BY 2.0.

 The special thing about this Ornamental Cherry Tree is that its flowers change colors.
-The flowers of Akebono Cherry Tree have a pale pink color that transitions to bright white during spring.
+The flowers of Akebono Cherry Tree have a pale pink color that turns bright white during spring.

 Unfortunately, the Akebono Cherry Tree is losing popularity to newly evolved cherry blossoms, despite having so much beauty to offer.